actuator

 I will look at positive temperature coefficient sensors such as platinum or copper types.
 If a sensor resistance of about 1KOhm were used these could be more rugged than the diode sensors.

 Each of these circuits is connected to the LED3 5V regulator.
 The 2 diodes on the left are connected across R2 & R3.
-The essentially the circuit grounds the LED sensor pairs fooling the tracker into heading for home.
+Essentially the circuit grounds the LED sensor pairs fooling the tracker into heading for home or park position.

 Other diodes may be used such as the emitter base junction of a power transistor.